-COVID-19 spreading into a global pandemic has not only brought quarantine frontlines around the world into a state of emergency but also dealt a severe blow to the economy.
+COVID-19 spreading into a global pandemic has not only brought infectious disease prevention and control frontlines around the world into a state of emergency but also dealt a severe blow to the economy.
 For this reason, concern is mounting about a possible global economic recession.
 The current situation is even more serious than the 2008 global financial crisis, which was prompted by a financial sector crisis.
 This crisis situation is undeniably complex: Not only day-to-day social activities but also consumption and production are becoming paralyzed, both supply and demand are rapidly contracting and the real economy and financial markets are being buffeted simultaneously.

 The more serious problem is that the entire world is terrified of COVID-19, sealing off borders and restricting transnational movements.
 With the possibility of people-to-people exchanges grinding to a halt and the global supply chain being shaken at its roots, the economic impact can become far greater and prolonged.
 This is truly an unprecedented economic emergency.

 As President – gravely aware of the present situation where the national economy is under serious threat – I intend to tackle these extraordinary economic challenges by mobilizing government-wide capabilities.
 An emergency economic council, presided over by myself, will decide on special measures and actions expeditiously and take strong countermeasures.
 I urge government officials to make swift preparations so that this council can be geared up right away.